It Does Get Wet, Though

-Believe it or not, traveling during the rainy season in Vietnam can be a good thing for travelers: hotels and flights are cheaper, and less traveler volume means you share the tourist trail with fewer people going the same way.
+Believe it or not, traveling during the Vietnam rainy season can be a good thing for travellers: hotels and flights are cheaper, and less traveller volume means you share the tourist trail with fewer people going the same way.
 This season is also known as the “monsoon” or “typhoon” season from April to October and get ready because each year the heat and rain intensifies.